 Social media may be the only means with which to reach the fence-riders and truth-seekers, so keep posting the facts.
 It really does make a difference.

 D.M.
-Miller is the author of the interfaith “Heart” series.
+Miller is the author of the interfaith “Heart” series as well as the poetry collection, Dandelion Fuzz and the memoir, Half-Jew: Searching for Identity.
 The product of an interfaith marriage herself, Miller’s work explores the difficult themes of religion, politics, ethnicity, culture, family, ancestry and love.
 See her books on Amazon.